free5gc/free5gc/.github/ISSUE_TEMPLATE/docs-issue.md

 <!-- Please, remove the warning above before submitting the issue -->

 ## Documentation Request

-What was unclear/insufficient/not covered in the documentation.
+What aspects of the documentation were unclear, insufficient, or not covered?

 ## Suggestion

-free5GC will appreciate it, if suggestion’s are forwarded on how documents can be enhance.
+free5GC would appreciate it if suggestions on how to enhance the documentation are shared.

 ## Additional Context
-Add any other context or screenshots about the issue here.
+It would be appreciated if you could provide any relevant additional context (e.g. screenshots) about the issue here.